-Critically analyzes and provides a systematic overview of the literature on urban food systems to understand the impact of urban-produced foods on food access and security.
-Points out gaps in the academic research that would benefit from further study and provides recommendations for researchers, policymakers, and participants in urban agriculture.
+Critically analyzes and provides an extensive overview of the urban agriculture multidisciplinary scholarship in order to understand the impact of urban-produced foods.
+Points out gaps in the academic research that would benefit from further study.
+Provides recommendations for researchers, policy makers and participants in urban agriculture.